louisyoo/TLV-RPC/README.md

 # TLV-RPC
-A TLV-Based Protocal Implemented By C Language
+A TLV-Based Protocol Implemented By C Language